 AWS CodeDeploy is a way to solve that problem, allowing companies to deploy apps on an infrastructure that runs using cloud services (opens in new tab) or in an on-premise facility in a way that is much easier.
 The goal with any new app, including a TikTok competitor, is to focus more on what the app can do and accomplish for the user, even if it’s watching short, entertaining videos.
 It’s not in trying to deploy the app so it is available for end-users at all times and runs reliably.

-CodeDeploy can help you deploy apps on Amazon EC2, AWS Fargate, AWS Lambda, or your on-premise infrastructure.
+CodeDeploy can help you deploy apps on Amazon EC2, AWS Fargate (opens in new tab), AWS Lambda (opens in new tab), or your on-premise infrastructure.
 To understand what CodeDeploy does, it’s important to briefly cover what each of those services from Amazon do and how they help your company.

 ECS (Elastic Compute Cloud) is a well-known infrastructure for running virtual servers (opens in new tab) in the cloud.
 It’s a way to rent the compute power you need to run applications that are reliable, available, and secure.
 AWS Fargate is a serverless compute engine that handles the compute resources you need and can scale according to your needs.
 AWS Lambda is an event-driven, serverless infrastructure that only deploys apps and services when they are needed.

 Companies that have an on-premise infrastructure can also use CodeDeploy.
 As you scale your own data center and servers, the service can also scale with you.